 Could the long-running, but profitable, Dodge Challenger become the Chrysler Challenger?
 Remember that the Plymouth Prowler became the Chrysler Prowler for model year 2002 after the Plymouth make was discontinued.

 What bothers me about mega-mergers is that very often these companies become even less innovative than before when one would think that the streamlining that is supposed to occur along with the combination of resources would allow for more innovation.
-This 1971 Citroën SM was far more innovative for its day than another SUV or crossover vehicle would be today:
+This 1971 Citroën SM was far more innovative for its day than another SUV or crossover vehicle would be today (picture from Hemmings):

 This merger, to me, also means the further dilution of the Chrysler brand, which is unfortunate in my opinion.
 As always, I would very much like to read your thoughts.